 - Employees poorly representing your brand to others

 - Individual employee misconduct towards customers

-- Negative social media posts by or those associated with your business
+- Negative social media posts by those associated with your business

 Partners and suppliers often provide critical support that helps businesses run, but their behavior can pose a reputational risk to your business, especially if you have an established relationship.
-Some possible scenarios:
+Here are some possible scenarios:

 - Partner experiencing service interruptions that critically affect a pillar of your business, like malfunctioning software

 - Partners or suppliers engage in misconduct that becomes public knowledge

 - Partners or suppliers speak negatively about your business